 The email monitoring feature in XNSPY can be found right under Text Messages, under the Phone Logs bar.

 According to the live demo, the Gmail monitoring feature should display the email content, contact email, and time stamp.

 My test revealed that XNSPY could indeed display the contacts list, which includes information such as the contact number, name, and an option to watchlist the said contact.
-Watchlisting will alert you whenever that number contacts the target device.
+Watchlisting will alert you whenever that number contacts the device.